fperesadilo/DronePathfinder/README.md

 - Values of cells increase over time after being visited (with regeneration speed r defined by the user).
 - The algorithm must complete within the given time limit T.

+## Evaluation Criteria

+- Code quality and efficiency.
+- Explanation and justification of the chosen methodology.
+- Ability to handle larger grid sizes and time steps within the time limit.
+- Clarity and thoroughness of the documentation.

 # Problem analysis